 Dirt cheap poverty meals made with healthy, cheap food.
-Save money by adding these easy cheap meals to your meal planning rotation.
+Save money by adding these easy super cheap meals to your meal planning rotation.
 Poor people food can be delicious.

 My mother believed in teaching life skills early.
 She had 6 kids to feed, so she was all about cheap ingredients.
 I still remember the first meal I cooked all by myself at the age of 9.